awslabs/aws-kubernetes-migration-factory/README.md

 **Use an already build binary:**
  **Steps:**

-1. Download KMF CLI for your os from the following url [TO COME] to your workstation where you have authenticated to both source and destination clusters.
-There are compiled binaries for Mac OS, Linux and Windows within the [bin](./bin) directory of the repository.
+1. Download KMF CLI for your os from the release section to your workstation where you have authenticated to both source and destination clusters.
+There are compiled binaries for Mac OS, Linux and Windows operating system.
-* For Mac OS, the binary is available in [bin/mac/kmf](./bin/mac/kmf)
+* For Mac OS, the binary name is kmf_mac.
+This document is narrated to reference binary by the name kmf, hence edit the commands accrodingly.
-* For Linux OS, the binary is available in [bin/linux/kmf](./bin/linux/kmf)
+* For Linux OS, the binary name is kmf.
-* For Windows OS, the binary is available in [bin/windows/kmf](./bin/windows/kmf.exe)
+* For Windows OS, the binary name kmf.exe.
+This document is narrated to reference binary by the name kmf, hence edit the commands accrodingly.

 **Note**: The compiled binaries for 64 bit executables with GOARCH=amd64 go build commands used are as below for compilation: